yurujaja/pangaea-bench/README.md

         ```
     - Add a config file in `configs/datasets_config`.
     - Your dataset should implement a `get_splits(dataset_config)` static method, that returns three dataset splits: train, validation, and test.
 For examples see the existing datasets.
     - It is also highly advised that your dataset implements a `download(dataset_config)` static method, that automates dataset download.
 This might not be required, eg. if your dataset is streamed from an online source.
+For examples and existing utility functions, see the download functions in existing datasets (and/or the download functions of the models).

 #### Existing code